Oregon

 Notification Timeline

 Entities must notify affected Oregon consumers no later than 45 days after discovering or receiving notice of the breach.
-The notification must include:
+The notification must include a description of the incident, the type of personal information involved, contact information for the entity, and contact information for major credit reporting agencies.

 Attorney General Reporting